-I’ve been talking a lot on the GardenLine lately about planting the right varieties of fruit trees based on chilling hour requirements in Texas.
+In Texas, it's important to plant the right varieties of fruit trees based on chilling hour requirements.
 Here is a list of what are considered the best fruit trees for the southern half of Texas, from San Antonio east towards the Red River and all the way down toward the Rio Grande Valley.

 If you look at most of the maps generated by the horticultural researchers at Texas A&M University that would include those peaches that fall in the 5, 6, or 7 zone ... knowing that there are 7 total regions in the state.
 Use the charts, specifically for peaches and plums, when you are out buying fruit trees, make sure the name on the tag falls into zone 5, 6 or 7.

 Peaches are well adapted to most parts of Texas.
 Because all peaches are self-fruitful, it is not necessary to plant more than one variety.
 One tree normally supplies more peaches than one family can consume.

 The later ripening varieties are of better quality.

 Most of the pears grown in Texas are of the fire blight-tolerant Oriental hybrid type.
 Fruit of all these varieties are harvested firm and then ripened.
 Old gritty varieties such as Kieffer have been recommended in the past because of high fire blight resistance, but varieties with much better dessert quality and equal fire blight resistance are available.

 The best available pear for combined dessert quality and fire blight resistance is Warren, a seedling selection discovered in Mississippi.
 Ayres and Magness also rank high on this list.
 The other pears listed are good, but are lesser than the above in quality and/or fire blight resistance.